Oxfam’s Head of Arms Control, Anna MacDonald, on the final week of ATT negotiations:

 It was a rollercoaster week which went from initial concern, to optimism as the text improved following concerted lobbying.
 On Thursday night expectation of agreement of the treaty was very high, as it seemed all states were ready to compromise and agree to the draft on the table.

-Friday, however, began with a statement from the US delegation requesting "more time to consider the text on the table" which signaled White House opposition and thus that consensus was not at hand.
+Friday, however, began with a statement from the US delegation requesting "more time to consider the text on the table" which signalled White House opposition and thus that consensus was not at hand.
 High level last-minute lobbying from states and UN agencies were unable to turn the US around, and after lunch the conference President announced that the draft text would be annexed to the conference report, rather than adopted.

 Campaigners worked with supporter states to quickly develop a statement expressing determination to achieve an ATT, and worked the room to get a large number of states to sign on.
 That afternoon, the statement was read out by Mexico on behalf of 90 states including Canada, and gave a strong signal that supporters will not allow the treaty process to fail: